2013 Handbook of Accreditation (Revised 2021)

 The Purposes of WSCUC Accreditation

-WSCUC is one of seven regional accrediting agencies.
-Regional accreditation serves to assure the educational community, parents, students, employers, policymakers, and the public that an accredited institution has met high standards of quality and effectiveness.
+WSCUC is one of seven regional institutional accrediting agencies formerly known as “regional” accreditors.
+Institutional accreditation serves to assure the educational community, parents, students, employers, policymakers, and the public that an accredited institution has met high standards of quality and effectiveness.
 Students attending accredited institutions may be eligible to apply for U.S. federal financial aid.
 Accreditation also helps ensure that credits and degrees are generally recognized for purposes of transfer, admission to other institutions, and employment.

 Commission Code of Good Practice and Ethical Conduct